vladlpavlov/Pythagoras/README.md

 ### Tutorials

-1. [Basic Cashing](Pythagoras_caching_introductory_tutorial.ipynb): How to speed up your scripts and notebooks if your Python code works with Pandas and build-in datatypes
+1. [Basic Caching](Pythagoras_caching_introductory_tutorial.ipynb): How to speed up your scripts and notebooks if your Python code works with Pandas and build-in datatypes
 2. [Advanced Caching](Pythagoras_caching_advanced_tutorial.ipynb): How to make Pythagoras PickleCache work with custom classes

 ### Core Design Principles